Karen Thurlow | District Administrator

-A volunteer at Dahlia Hill, she is currently serving a two year term as treasurer on the board of directors. and a member of the Chemical City Garden Club, and Wild-Ones.
+A volunteer at Dahlia Hill, she is currently serving a two year term as treasurer on the board of directors. and a member of the Chemical City Garden Club.

 Karen also has a passion for history and historical places and after saving an "Old Barn" is also a member of the Michigan Barn Preservation Network.

 Cassidy Tolf | Farm Bill Contract Manager